TrinityCTAT/CTAT-LR-fusion/README.md

-# minimap2-fusion
+# ctat-LR-fusion

-Find fusion transcripts using minimap2 and FusionInspector for long (and optionally short) RNA-seq reads.
+Find fusion transcripts using minimap2 and FusionInspector for long (and optionally additional short) RNA-seq reads.

+Visit the [wiki](https://github.com/TrinityCTAT/CTAT-LR-fusion/wiki) for documentation.